vaultec81/docs/docs/cli/get-started.md

 mailscript actions:add --name "action name" --daemon "daemon name"
 ```

-We can now include the accessory in a workflow (use one of your own mailscript email addresses in the trigger):
+We can now include the daemon in a workflow:

 ```shell
 mailscript workflows:add \